Motional partners with Via to launch a robo-taxi service in the U.S.

 The companies also say they’re working on protective measures, including personal protective equipment, partitions, frequent sanitizing, contact tracing, and more to ensure the health and safety of vehicle occupants.

-“This partnership comes at an especially significant moment, as COVID reshapes our views on transportation and consumers demand more, flexible, and varied options,” president and CEO Karl Iagnemma said in a statement.
-“We’re thrilled to partner with Via and jointly lay the foundations for driverless shared rides.
-This is another step toward driverless technology reaching its full potential.”

 Last week, Motional said it would resume its self-driving mobility service with Lyft in Las Vegas, after pausing operations due to the pandemic.
 The Motional program is a continuation of Lyft’s two-year-old partnership with Aptiv (formerly Delphi) to launch a fleet of autonomous vehicles on Lyft’s ride-sharing network.
-Formerly a product of Aptiv’s internal mobility and services group, the robo-taxis became available to the Las Vegas public May 2018 on an opt-in basis.
+Formerly a product of Aptiv’s internal mobility and services group, the robo-taxis became available to the Las Vegas public in May 2018 on an opt-in basis.
 But unlike the Waymo One program in Phoenix, Arizona, Motional’s program isn’t fully autonomous.
 Safety drivers are behind the wheel during every trip, and vehicles are required to be in manual mode in parking lots and hotel pickup areas.

 Via isn’t a newcomer to the autonomous driving space.
 In July 2019, the company announced the debut of a driverless shuttle program in New South Wales, Australia, in partnership with the BusBot project, local bus operator Busways, local government agency Transport for New South Wales, and startup EasyMile.
 In October, Via helped kick off a self-driving ride-sharing program in Irvine, California dubbed BotRide with startup Pony.ai and Hyundai.